ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Learn Cruise</strong></td>
    <td>

-This starts the cruise speed and throttle learning sequence on Rover when switched to high.
+This starts the cruise speed and the throttle learning sequence on Rover when switched to high.
 See :ref:`rover-tuning-throttle-and-speed` .

 .. raw:: html